jane-lee-data/SF_Bikeshare_SQL/README.md

-# SF_Bikeshare_SQL
-San Francisco Bike Share - SQL Project

-## Project Introduction
+# SF Bay Area Bikeshare Data Analysis (SQL)
-This project looks into San Francisco Bay Area Bike Share Data using MySQL to analyze usage patterns and user behaviors for different contexts.
+This project looks into a bike share data using MySQL to analyze usage patterns and user behaviors for different contexts.

 ## Data
 [SF Bay Area Bike Share](https://www.kaggle.com/datasets/benhamner/sf-bay-area-bike-share) by Ben Busath on Kaggle, anonymized data from August 2013 to August 2015.